RedX1000/OpenLogger/README.md

 3. Multi button prevention: Prevents the user from accidentally double-logging a clue by disabling the capture button when autocapture is on and when the plugin is trying to capture a clue.

 ## Potential and planned updates & Releases
 * Better legacy interface support.
 I don't test with it much.
-Legacy interface can log clues and perform lag detection checks, but I do not have a reroll window detection set for legacy mode, and I would need to iron out aany bugs or kinks that appear.
+Legacy interface can log clues and perform lag detection checks, but I do not have a reroll window detection set for legacy mode, and I would need to iron out any bugs or kinks that appear.
 Use at your own risk.
 * Allowing the user to deposit or withdraw a reward or value into or out of LocalStorage directly in case of a misread.
 * Algorithm choice for icon recognition.
 * Rollback further than one.